Underwater scuba diving at Bare Island, Botany Bay, Sydney

 Recommended Dive Plan

-Entry via western stairs → shallow reef at 6–8m → follow the island's northern perimeter eastward, descending to 12–18m along the wall → macro search in the sponge gardens and kelp beds → return westward in the sandy gutters at 8–10m → exit.
+Entry via western stairs → shallow reef at 6–8m → follow the island's northern perimeter eastward, descending to 12–18m along the wall → search sponge gardens and kelp beds → return westward in sandy gutters at 8–10m → exit.
 Total dive time: 50–70 minutes.
 Carry an SMB (surface marker buoy) — boat traffic uses this area and ascent visibility matters.

 Facilities

 The La Perouse area has toilets near the car park and a gear rinse area.
 There are no air fills on site — the nearest dive shops are in Maroubra and Coogee (approximately 15 minutes north).
-The Museum of Anthropology at La Perouse (near the car park) has food and coffee on weekends.
+The Museum of Anthropology at La Perouse has food and coffee on weekends.

 Best Time to Dive Bare Island